Industry · Players

 The firm’s multiyear objective is to bring an investment sales team to every one of its debt and equity offices, according to the company.

 “We look forward to working alongside our local bankers to provide seamless debt execution to our investment sales business.
-We truly want to be a full-service advisor to our clients,” Doerr said.
+We truly want to be a full-service advisor to our clients,” Doerr said in a statement.

 Harvey comes to the company from Walker & Dunlop, where he handled investment sales activity in the mid-Atlantic.
 Over the past five years, he has completed more than $3 billion in sales.